NishanthSpShetty/lignum/README.md

 }
 ```

-> NOTE: Lignum doesnt have API to create new topic, it will create a topic if doesnt exist.
+> NOTE: Lignum doesnt have API to create new topic as of now, it will create a topic if doesnt exist.

 ---
 #### Read message from lignum